 From eight months of age, most babies can learn to put their own dummy in.
 This can be good if your baby needs a dummy to fall asleep, or needs your help to replace the dummy when it falls out during the night.

-- When you put your baby to bed, slide her hand down the chain and onto the dummy.
+- When you put your baby to bed, put her hand onto the dummy.
 Then guide the dummy into her mouth.

-- Every time you have to replace the dummy, make sure you slide your baby’s hand down the chain and onto the dummy.
-Then guide the dummy into her mouth, making sure she keeps a hand on it.
+- Every time you have to replace the dummy, make sure you put your baby’s hand onto the dummy.
+Then guide the dummy into his mouth, making sure he keeps a hand on it.

 It can take 3-4 nights or longer for babies to learn how to replace the dummy by themselves.

 Giving up the dummy